About Theater J

 History of Theater J

-Theater J was founded in 1990 as the professional theater of the DCJCC, which was incorporated as a non-profit in 1985.
+Theater J was founded in 1990 by Martin Blank as the professional theater of the DCJCC, which was incorporated as a non-profit in 1985.
 During its first years as a 50-seat theater located in the DCJCC's rented townhouse, Theater J was committed to producing innovative Jewish theater.
 Now a 236-seat (incl.
 6 handicap) Small Professional Theater (Equity, Tier 2) in the renovated historic JCC building at 16th and Q Streets, NW, Theater J presents four mainstage productions, staged readings and one-person performance pieces each year.

 The DCJCC is dedicated to the highest level of Jewish arts and culture.
 Theater J, in collaboration with the other components of the DCJCC's Center for the Arts, is committed to reclaiming a distinctive urban voice and social vision that are part of the Jewish cultural legacy, while addressing the moral questions and shared concerns of the DC community.
 The theater attracted over 7,000 patrons this past year drawing a diverse audiences from all parts of the Greater Washington Metropolitan Area.
 Audiences are comprised of Jews, African Americans, Hispanics, gays and lesbians, families with children, singles, seniors, and the District’s young artistic community drawn to the theater’s innovative productions.